andrewfurey21/blade/README.md

 - blade-core: math + geometry manipulation code
 - blade-app: rendering, gui, window, keyboard/mouse io
 - blade-io: saving models, outputting models to different formats, loading models, version control
-- blade-image: Image related functions, encoding/decoding images (bitmap, png, jpg, svg), edge detection, rendering
+- blade-image: Image related functions, encoding/decoding images (bitmap, png, jpg, svg), edge detection, rendering (raytracing?)

 ### Goals:
 The goal of this project is to make a fast CAD kernel, using the GPU when possible, and as much multithreading as possible.